Cobiveco: Consistent biventricular coordinates for precise and intuitive description of position in the heart -- with MATLAB implementation: Conclusion

 \section{Conclusion}

 We compared different approaches to define and compute ventricular coordinates and developed Cobiveco, a consistent biventricular coordinate system.
-Key novelties and improvements of Cobiveco are the symmetry of coordinate directions in both ventricles and the definition of coordinates values based on the normalized distance along bijective trajectories between two boundaries, which can be computed by solving linear PDEs.
+Key novelties and improvements of Cobiveco are the symmetry of coordinate directions in both ventricles and the definition of coordinate values based on the normalized distance along bijective trajectories between two boundaries, which can be computed by solving linear PDEs.
 To avoid errors due to imprecise internal boundaries, we use implicit domain remeshing.
-The resulting coordinates are continuous (apart from the binary transventricular coordinate), normalized, and change linearly in space.
-To assess the consistency of the coordinates across different geometries, a novel one-way mapping error was introduced.
-Evaluation on 36 patient geometries showed a more than 4-fold reduction of mapping and linearity errors compared to UVC.
+The resulting coordinates are continuous (when using the sine and cosine transformation for the rotational coordinate and apart from the binary transventricular coordinate), normalized, and change linearly in space.
+To assess the consistency of the coordinates across different geometries, a novel one-way transfer error was introduced.
+Evaluation on 36 patient geometries showed a more than 4-fold reduction of transfer and linearity errors compared to UVC.
 These improvements make Cobiveco an accurate analysis tool and a reliable building block for data-driven modeling of the cardiac ventricles.